isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 ### Add `:keepalive` & `:keepalive_interval` attributes to SSH Transport

 By default, keepalive packets are enabled with a 60-second interval.
-These settings are both configurable in a transport block, such as:
+Both of these settings are configurable in a transport block, such as:

 ~~~yaml
 ---